aaltodsg/instans/README.md

 * SPARQL Update support to INSERT triples to a local triplestore.
 Can be used e.g. for storage of intermediate results or to pass information between queries.

 INSTANS supports most parts of SPARQL 1.1 Query and SPARQL 1.1 Update specifications.
+The current version has been developed and tested on Mac OS X.

+Please refer to Installation_and_use.pdf for instructions.